I need your opinion.

 If you want to work on your French introductions, there’s no better place to start than this great playlist on FluentU, which includes videos on how to introduce yourself and ask basic questions.
 If you make your way through the playlist, you’ll have a chance to hear many of the basic French phrases we’ve just practiced, spoken by native French speakers.
 Plus, FluentU’s interactive subtitle feature lets you read along with the dialogue and click on any unfamiliar words for instant access to a definition, pronunciation help and example sentences.

-One of FluentU‘s best features is that it provides access to authentic, real-world French videos with features designed for language learners at any level.
 For example, if you search the word bonjour (hello), FluentU will provide you a curated collection of videos from around the French-speaking world that use the word bonjour in context.

 Listening to native speakers using French in real-world contexts is one of the best ways to improve your French speaking skills.
 FluentU brings immersive, authentic experiences right to your computer or phone.
 Why not check out FluentU’s free trial?
 You’ll be surprised how quickly your French skills develop once you have access to so much fun, dynamic French content.